teese/weighslide/README.md

 # Weighslide

 Weighslide is a python program to calculate sliding windows across of a list of numerical values.
 The user sets the window size, and the exact weighting of each value in the window.

-The sliding window (rolling window) analysis is used in diverse scientific and financial fields.
+## What is it used for?
-The current weighslide program is designed to be easy to use and allows highly customisable windows.
-Weighslide is not currently
+Weighslide was developed for use in bioinformatics.
+Alpha-helices are common protein secondary structure, and have a periodicity of 3.6 residues per turn.
+Weighslide allows numerical values to be weighted according to alpha-helical peridicity.

-optimised for large datasets.
+Note that weighslide is not currently optimised for large datasets.

-##### Citation:
+## Citation:
 A publication will be added at a later date.
 For now, please cite as follows:
-"A sliding window analysis was performed using the weighslide module in python (Mark Teese, Technical University of Munich)."<br>
+"A sliding window analysis was performed using the weighslide package in python (Mark Teese, Technical University of Munich)."<br>

-##### Keywords:
+## Keywords:
 sliding window, rolling window, weighted window, data normalisation, data normalization, 1D array, numerical list<br>